transdigiware/blockchain/data-residency.md

 When you use your console to view the channel details, ledger data is visible in your browser.
 The ledger data is transmitted directly from the Kubernetes cluster to your browser.
 It is not passed to the service instance running on {{site.data.keyword.cloud_notm}}.

-Therefore, to preserve data residency, the end-user's browser and the Kubernetes cluster must reside in the same country.
+Therefore, to preserve data residency, the end user's browser and the Kubernetes cluster must reside in the same country.

 ## Reference material
 {: #console-icp-about-data-residency-reference}